 The Vermont Refugee Resettlement Program hosts a number of events throughout the month.
 These include trainings and workshops to assist refugees and immigrants become full participants in all aspects of American life, volunteer trainings, and various cultural events and celebrations.

-A Mosaic of Flavor: Syrian Tabbouleh and Kanafe, Wednesday, March 11, 6-8:00PM Edmunds Middle School, Burlington
+A Mosaic of Flavor: Moroccan Tajine, Couscous, and Mint Tea, Wednesday, April 8, 6-7:30PM Edmunds Middle School, Burlington

 A Mosaic of Flavor cooking class series is sponsored jointly by City Market and the Vermont Refugee Resettlement Program.
 Classes are held at the Edmunds School Cafeteria, at 275 Main Street in Burlington.
 Classes are $5 for City Market Members / $10 for non-members.
 For questions, call (802)861-9701

-Bridging Cultures - An Open Community Conversation, Tuesday, February 24, 6:00-8:00PM, Edmunds Middle School Library, Burlington
+Bridging Cultures - An Open Community Conversation, Birth and Children; Tuesday, April 28, 6:00-8:00PM, Fletcher Free Library, Burlington

-Join in this community conversation.
+Join in this community conversation which will discuss Birth and Children.
 Discussion facilitated by Goma Mabika.

 Sponsored by Vermont Refugee Resettlement Program, Burlington Fletcher Free Library, Winooski O'Brien Community Center, and UVM College of Education and Social Services.
 Free and open to the public; donations are welcome; light refreshments for sale.